Statewide Treasurer, Finance Committee and MAPE Financial Staff Standards

-D. Authorization: Once the Board of Directors approves the use of the Crisis Fund the decision of dispersal of funds for job action purposes ultimately resides in the Executive Committee.
-Advice from the Statewide Job Action Committee, the Board of Directors, the Finance Committee and the staff should be sought and considered.
+- Authorization: Once the Board of Directors approves the use of the Crisis Fund the decision of dispersal of funds for job action purposes ultimately resides in the Executive Committee.
+Advice from the Statewide Job Action Committee, the Board of Directors, the Board of Directors' Finance Workgroup, and the staff should be sought and considered.

 Original Policy Approval Date: 5/6/2010

 Summary: Procedures to disseminate hardship loans or grants.

 - In the event of a strike or a full or partial shutdown of state government MAPE will, through its President, Treasurer, or Executive Director, secure arrangements for hardship loans which may be required by its members to meet their financial commitments for the duration of the strike or state government shutdown.

 - All such loan decisions shall rest with the lending policies of the financial institution selected.

 - In the event that a member does not qualify for a hardship loan under the guidelines of the selected financial institution, the member may apply for a hardship grant, which may also be administered by the same selected financial institution with oversight from the MAPE Hardship Loan